Posted by Accountemps on Monday, September 12, 2016 - 11:11 | Follow me

 1. Staff accountant

 Organizations are bolstering their ability to realize company-wide goals by adding analytics-savvy staff accountants to finance departments.
-Staff accountants with one to three years of experience are expected to see compensation increase 4.1 percent in these top accounting jobs, with an average starting salary of $50,000 to $64,250.
+Staff accountants with a bachelor's degree and one to three years of experience are expected to see compensation increase 4.1 percent in these top accounting jobs, with an average starting salary of $50,000 to $64,250.

 Be sure to read: How to Get Noticed By a Top Accounting Recruiter.